 ****Age Limit*** This conference is exclusively for participants aged 18 and over.

-REFUND POLICY: The event platform fees are NOT refundable.
+REFUND POLICY: The event platform processing and services fees are NOT refundable.
 The ticket price is refundable up to May 1, 2025.
 After that date, there are NO refunds, but the ticket purchaser can transfer the ticket to another person.

 HEALING DAY – TUESDAY MAY 13, 2025 (PRE-CONFERENCE separate event)